MicrosoftDocs/appcenter-docs/docs/quickstarts/android/push.md

   ```

   > [!NOTE]
-  > If the version of your Android Gradle plugin is lower than 3.0.0, then you need to replace the word **implementation** by **compile**.
+  > If the version of your Android Gradle plugin is lower than 3.0.0, then you need to replace the word `implementation` by `compile`.

 4. Make sure to trigger a Gradle sync in Android Studio.

-5. Locate the App Center import statement in **MainActivity.java** and add the push import statement below it:
+5. Locate the App Center import statement in the project's **MainActivity.java** and add the push import statement below it:

    ```java
    import com.microsoft.appcenter.AppCenter;